 The confusing part?
 Scalia did not hold that a warrant was always necessary.
 Walter Dellinger, who represented the Defendant Antoine Jones at the Supreme Court, said the decision means that any use of GPS technology by law enforcement without a warrant “would be a risky undertaking.”

-Justice Antonin Scalia wrote majority opinion stating that it was the attachment of the device that violated the Fourth Amendment’s protection against unreasonable searches and seizures.
+Justice Antonin Scalia wrote the majority opinion which held that the GPS attachment violated the Fourth Amendment’s protection against unreasonable searches and seizures.

 This issue now is the future — the Court limited it’s holding to the fact of the case and refused to write a clear rule that law enforcement could use for guidance under different circumstances.